cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

 - Retrieving multiple metrics at once, by issuing an HTTP POST request with a JSON list as the request body that enumerates the name and attributes for each metric, is currently not supported in this API.
 Instead, use the :ref:`v2 API
-  <http-restful-api-v2-metrics-multiple>`.
-It will be supported in a future release.
+  <http-restful-api-v2-metrics-multiple>` until it is supported in a future release.

 .. _http-restful-api-metrics-groupby: